grafana/grafana/docs/sources/plugins/developing/dataframe.md

 A common CSV or SQL format is the [long (a.k.a tall/narrow) Format](https://en.wikipedia.org/wiki/Wide_and_narrow_data) of time series data.

-This format is supported and is detected when there are string columns in the dataframe.
+This format is supported and is detected when there are string columns in the data frame.
 There can be multiple number and multiple string columns, and the series will be grouped.

 For example a Long format Series: